Best practices and tools in R and Python for statistical processing and visualization of lipidomics and metabolomics data

 Pohlert, T. The Pairwise Multiple Comparison of Mean Ranks Package (PMCMR)

 Shannon, P. et al. Cytoscape: a software environment for integrated models of biomolecular interaction networks.
-PubMed PMC
+PubMed DOI PMC

 Importance of Feature Scaling.